 Wikipedia page on the Brditschka series of gliders.

 The reason the MBE-1 gets a mention here is that my depron, indoor electrc free flight model has the same outlines as the MBE-1 and the model won £5 in the spot landing competition at Bushfield on 7th January 2017.
+(Did it again in Spring 2018 - this is the only model that has actually earned me money!)

 As you can see, very basic, no decoration and with too many wires and bits showing.
 However, much flown and at over 6 years old it continues to fly well.